Stranger Things 3 reviews are out: 'Best season by leaps and bounds'

 To Lindsey Romain of Nerdist, the standout is 20-year-old Maya Hawke (yes, real-life daughter of Ethan Hawke and Uma Thurman), who plays new character Robin, who apparently works with Steve at Scoops Ahoy, the ice-cream shop in Starcourt Mall.
 "She stole the season for me," Romain writes.

 We know from the recent final trailer that Billy (Dacre Montgomery) could be the target of some Upside Down evil this season.
 But apparently he's also a great character this year.
-"Billy f****** owns," writes Colburn.
+"Billy f****** owns," Colburn writes.

 And Police Chief Jim Hopper brings the laughs, according to Emily Longeretta of Us Weekly, who says she "laughed out loud at least once per episode (mostly at DAD Hopper)."